 Under these regulations, people who deposit, recover or dispose of 'controlled waste', or store more than 23,000 litres of 'special waste' must have a waste management licence.
 The regulations specify which activities qualify for a licensing exemption and cover the use of exempt incinerators.
-Unless 'controlled waste' is carried by the person who produced it, it must be transported by a waste carrier who is registered with the Environment Agency or is exempt.
-Licensing exemptions have to be registered with the Environment Agency.
+Unless it is carried by the producer, 'controlled waste' must be transported by a waste carrier who is registered with the Scottish Environment Protection Agency, or by an exempt carrier.
+Licensing exemptions have to be registered with the Scottish Environment Protection Agency.